javascriptsali/AI-RAG-Chatbot/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).

+---

-If you found this project helpful, please give it a ⭐ on GitHub!
+**If you found this project helpful, please give it a ⭐ on GitHub!**